jaimemendozadev/algo-search/README.md

 ![algolia_dashboard_screenshot](assets/algolia_dashboard_screenshot.png)

 You'll need to get the `Search-Only API Key` to search for app results on the frontend and the `Admin API Key` to initially setup and seed your index.
-Both will go in your `.env` (see [Create a `.env` File](#create-a-.env-file) section).
+Both will respectively go in the `ALGOLIA_PUBLIC_SEARCH_API_KEY` and `ALGOLIA_SECRET_API_KEY` variables of your `.env` file (see [Create a `.env` File](#create-a-.env-file) section).

 You will also need to create another API Key to handle `POST` and `DELETE` requests on the Node server.
-This API Key will should be placed in the `.env` file under `ALGOLIA_SECRET_SERVER_KEY`.
+This API Key will should be placed in the `.env` file under the `ALGOLIA_SECRET_SERVER_KEY` variable.
 Please see the Algolia docs on [API Key creation](https://www.algolia.com/doc/guides/security/api-keys/#generating-api-keys) and make sure the API key has the right permissions for adding and deleting objects.

 ## Create a `.env` File